C-Norton/ArchivesSpace_Collections_Manager/docs/QueryFormat.md

 Every Boolean Operator will be prefixed with $

+Every QueryType will be prefixed with &

 Boolean clauses will be enclosed in curly braces {}

 Every queryType (begins with/ endswith .etc) will be enclosed with []

-Every fieldtype will be prefixed with %
+Every ResourceField will be prefixed with %

 Every recordtype will be prefixed with #